docdoku/docdoku-plm-docker/README.md

 	./platofrm-ctl heatlh

 For more advanced commands, all `docker-compose` commands are supported.
-See https://docs.docker.com/compose/reference/ for full detail
+See https://docs.docker.com/compose/reference/ for full details

 ## Logging